 This depigmenting cream is especially indicated for facial spots after pregnancy and other diffuse hyperpigmentations.
 Due to its potential for irritation, it is necessary to be supervised by a dermatologist to avoid complications.
 Here is the case of a patient who had multiple spots on her face secondary to chronic sun exposure and aggravated by her hormonal profile.

-Dermatology tip: normally this depigmenting master formula will be used for 2 or 3 months always supervised by a dermatologist.
-Once suspended, it will be necessary to continue caring for your skin with photoprotection and a specific cream.
+Dermatology tip: This master formula for skin lightening is typically used for 2 to 3 months, always under the supervision of a dermatologist.
+Once discontinued, it will be necessary for you to continue caring for your skin with photoprotection and a specific cream.

 2. Lasers